Mooling0602/BatterySaverExt-MCDR/README.md

 # BatterySaverExt-MCDR
-DLC of BatterySaver, provide more features.
+Extension of BatterySaver, provide more features.